TechClusterHQ/qbt-slowban/README.md

 SLOWBAN_BANNED_PEERS=1.1.1.1,8.8.8.8
 ```

+> [!NOTE]
+> If it looks like the banlist has not been modified properly in the web ui, chances are it's just a caching issue.
+> Force-reloading the page by using Shift+F5 (with most browsers) should fix this issue.

 ## Unbanning peers manually

 In the qBittorrent Web Interface, edit the IPs in the "Manually banned IP addresses" textbox in the "Connection" tab.